ETHOS-Labs-LLC/BYOS/docs/bring_your_own.md

 ![alt text](bring-your-own-media/image-34.png)

-With your **HackSpaceCon** satellite running, you will then need to download the pre-generated COSMOS plugin.
+With your **HackSpaceCon** satellite running, you will then need to download the pre-generated **COSMOS** plugin.

-In a new terminal window, you can then run the following command to download the pre-generated COMSOS plugin:
+In a new terminal window, you can then run the following command to download the pre-generated **COMSOS** plugin:

 ```
 wget https://byos.ethoslabs.space/openc3-cosmos-hackspacecon-1-1.0.0.gem
 ```

-OR you click the following link from within your **VM**'s browser:
+**OR** you click the following link from within your **VM**'s browser:

 Click Here: [Download HSC-1 Plugin](openc3-cosmos-hackspacecon-1-1.0.0.gem)

 ![alt text](bring-your-own-media/image-35.png)

-After you have downloaded the plugin file, you need to get the IP address of your container using the following command, looking for the entry for **HackSpaceCon** as well as the **openc3-operator** container:
+After you have downloaded the plugin file, you need to get the IP address of your container using the following command:

 ```
 docker network inspect openc3-cosmos-network
 ```

+Look for the entry for **HackSpaceCon** as well as the **openc3-operator** container.

 ![alt text](bring-your-own-media/image-39.png)